Tuesday, May 4, 2010

 ca. 1907 (source)

 The Walkers went to great lengths to be able to claim that the building was "completely fireproof", a good selling feature in an era of disastrous theatre fires around North America.
-(In fact, the Walkers' former Winnipeg Theatre was razed in 1926, killing four firemen and injuring 11 others.)
+(In fact, the Walkers' former Winnipeg Theatre burned in 1926 killing four firemen and injuring 11 others.)

-It featured a steel frame construction with concrete exteriors walls and floors, even in the balcony and beneath the stage.
-The interior walls were of terra cotta.
-There were more entrances than required by code and it was said that the hall could be vacated in less than three minutes.
-A forced air system ensured not only comfort for patrons but the quick removal of smoke, should fire ever strike.
+here were more entrances than required by the era's fire code and it was said that the hall could be vacated in less than three minutes.
+A forced air system ensured not only comfort for patrons but allowed for the quick removal of smoke should fire ever strike.

 December 13, 1906, Winnipeg Tribune